biomonika/HPP/palindromes/README.md

 palindromes.keyvaluepairs.txt
 spacers.keyvaluepairs.txt
 ```
-and should be available in two folder, one for each chromosome.
+These files should be available in two folders, one for each chromosome.
 If you are interested in how these files are generated, please continue reading below.

 ---